centreon/centreon-plugins/docs/developer/guide.rst

 Parameters
 ^^^^^^^^^^

-This function use plugin options previously defined.
+This method use plugin options previously defined.

 Example
 ^^^^^^^

-This is an example of how to use connect function.
+This is an example of how to use **connect** method.
 We suppose these options are defined :
 * --hostname = 'google.com'
 * --urlpath  = '/'